fractalswift/bitmex-pairs_bot/README.md

 # bitmex-pairs_bot

 Simple bot template for you to modify.
 This bot was designed for pairs trading between the Bitmex perpetual swap contracts and the futures.
+Pairs trading profits off market inefficiencies that occur around ratio between two cointigrated assets.

-Please note this bot is offered AS IS and I take NO RESPONSIBILITY for any money you may lose or ANY OTHER BAD THINGS that might happen as a result of using or attempting to use this script!
+Please note this bot is offered AS IS and I take NO RESPONSIBILITY for any money you may lose or ANY OTHER BAD THINGS that might happen as a result of using or attempting to use this script.

 With that said, if you want to ask me any questions about it I'll be happy to answer; just message me on github.